salrashid123/squid_proxy/README.md

 # Squid Proxy

-Sample squid proxy and Dockerfile demonstrating various confg modes.
+Sample squid proxy and Dockerfile demonstrating various config modes.

 The Dockerfile and git image compiles squid with ssl_crtd enabled which allows for SSL intercept and rewrite.